The Apple Dumpling Gang (film): Home media

 In 1980, The Apple Dumpling Gang was among the first Disney movies to be released on videocassette.
-Walt Disney Home Entertainment released The Apple Dumpling Gang on DVD twice: a special edition release on September 2, 2003, and a 2-movie collection release with its sequel, The Apple Dumpling Gang Rides Again, on February 10, 2008.
+Walt Disney Home Entertainment released The Apple Dumpling Gang on DVD twice: a special-edition release on September 2, 2003, and a 2-movie collection release with its sequel, The Apple Dumpling Gang Rides Again, on February 10, 2008.

 The film was released on Blu-ray as a Disney Movie Club exclusive on September 9, 2014.

 Sequel and TV series

 In 1979, Knotts and Conway reprised their roles in the sequel The Apple Dumpling Gang Rides Again.
 Bill Bixby, Susan Clark, and the rest of the cast did not appear.
 Harry Morgan was the only other member of the cast to appear in the sequel, although he plays a different character.

 In January 1982, Disney aired Tales of the Apple Dumpling Gang, a television film remake starring John Bennett Perry in the Bixby role, Ed Begley Jr. in the Conway role and Arte Johnson in the Knotts role.
-One year later saw the premiere of a television series, Gun Shy, with a completely different cast, including Barry Van Dyke in the Bixby role.
+The next year saw the premiere of a television series, Gun Shy, with a completely different cast, including Barry Van Dyke in the Bixby role.
 Six episodes were produced.